alexandracaulea/alexandracaulea/README.md

 ### Hi there 👋

-My name is Alexandra and I am a Front-End Developer Intern.
+My name is Alexandra and I am a Front-End Web Developer.

 🌱 I’m currently learning React and TypeScript